Tribute to Bob Munk: long-time HIV positive US treatment activist and educator

 Bob also worked internationally and was one of the few long-term US members of the European AIDS Treatment Group (EATG).

-Just as importantly, the whole resource was updated in virtual real time as new data and research became available.
-For years, a monthly email would detail all recent changes, so at a glance this was one of the most comprehensive ways to track developments.
+Just as importantly, the whole website was updated in virtual real time as new data and research became available.
+For years, a monthly email would detail all recent changes, so at a glance this was one of the most comprehensive ways to track new developments.
 Just as importantly, everything was produced in both English and Spanish.

 Bob was first active in San Francisco following his diagnosis in 1987 and this experience informed his lifelong activism.